andreshyer/OfflinePaperWallet/README.md

 The application was created with pyinstaller 3.5 inside of a conda environment.
 Currently only an application for Windows-64 is available.
 Support for linux is coming in the near future, and support for MacOS may or may not ever come.
 You can still download the source code and run the python Main.py script, which acts the same way as the application.
-Also, you can package the application yourself if you woudl perfer to do so.
+Also, you can package the application yourself if you would perfer to do so.